Yyassin/Stockpreme/README.md

 ## Important notes
 The document **Stockpreme - Documentation.pdf** explains the details of the project's development in exhaustive detail.
 Feel free to refer to this document as needed.

-You will however need to login as an admin to be able to fully use the application.
-A demo admin account has been made with the username **username** and the password **Password@123!**.

 ## Credits